Language: EN

 Type Inference in C#

-In modern programming languages, type inference is a feature that allows the compiler to infer the type of a variable in the context in which it is used.
+In modern programming languages, type inference by context is a feature that allows the compiler to infer the type of a variable by the context in which it is used.

 The goal of type inference is to make the code more concise, easier to read, and more maintainable, avoiding unnecessary code repetition.